sidgleyandrade/crawler-twitter/README.md

 ### Installation

 * To create a database with the extension postgis.
 It is not necessary to create tables, the crawler-twitter create the tables from template (template-table.sql)
-* To configure the file setup.cfg
+* To configure the file setup.cfg (connections and their bounding-box)

 ## Environment configuration